Help protect your family’s future. Enter your zip code to get your free quote today!

 - Term life insurance* provides coverage for a predetermined amount of time (usually between five and 30 years).
 If the policyholder outlives the term of the policy, no death benefit is paid to the beneficiary.
 Generally, term life insurance more affordable than permanent life insurance.

-- Final expense insurance policies have lower payouts than traditional policies and are designed to cover funeral costs and other end-of-life expenses.
-Some final expense policies are "guaranteed issue", meaning there are no health questions or exams.
-They are usually restricted to a certain age range (50 and 85, for example).
+- Final expense policies have lower payouts than traditional policies and are designed to cover funeral costs and other end-of-life expenses.
+Some final expense policies are "guaranteed issue"**, meaning there are no health questions or exams.
+Guaranteed-issue policies are usually restricted to a certain age range (50 and 85, for example).
 Therefore, even older adults with preexisting medical conditions can be granted coverage.
 These plans may have a graded death benefit for an initial period of time.

 Other Uses for Death Benefits